mcabane/mcabane.github.io/project1.md

 I overcame that challenge by having specific check-ins every two weeks to report progress to the advisor.

-While working on the project construction I had to essentially learn as the features were unique compared to my past projects.
+While working on the project construction I had to essentially learn as I progress as the features were unique compared to my past projects.
 Looking at the Ruby on Rails documentation and searching error messages were helpful in gaining more knowledge.
 During the testing phase, having other people perform the user testing provided valuable information.
 They were able to catch issues such as unclear text, errors